ibm-cloud-docs/containers/faqs.md

 {: #security_bulletins}
 {: faq}

-If vulnerabilities are found in Kubernetes, Kubernetes releases security bulletins to inform users and to describe the actions that users must take to remediate the vulnerability.
+If vulnerabilities are found in Kubernetes, Kubernetes releases CVEs in security bulletins to inform users and to describe the actions that users must take to remediate the vulnerability.
 Kubernetes security bulletins that affect {{site.data.keyword.containerlong_notm}} users or the {{site.data.keyword.Bluemix_notm}} platform are published in the [{{site.data.keyword.Bluemix_notm}} security bulletin](https://cloud.ibm.com/status?component=containers-kubernetes&selected=security).

 Some CVEs require the latest patch update for a Kubernetes version that you can install as part of the regular [cluster update process](/docs/containers/cs_cluster_update.html#update) in {{site.data.keyword.containerlong_notm}}.
 Make sure to apply security patches in time to protect your cluster from malicious attacks.
 For information about what is included in a security patch, refer to the [version changelog](/docs/containers/cs_versions_changelog.html#changelog).